MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

    >**Note**: Make sure to use the section labeled **This group is a member of**

-1. Within the Remote Desktop to the az140-cl-vm11a Azure VM, start PowerShell ISE as Administrator and run the following to restart the two Azure Virtual Desktop hosts in order to trigger Group Policy processing:
+1. Within the Bastion session to the az140-cl-vm11a Azure VM, start PowerShell ISE as Administrator and run the following to restart the two Azure Virtual Desktop hosts in order to trigger Group Policy processing:

    ```powershell
    $servers = 'az140-21-p1-0','az140-21-p1-1'